synox/mark-as-done-extension/readme.md

 Or: Clone the repository and "load unpacked" as described in [Chrome Developer Guide](https://developer.chrome.com/docs/extensions/mv3/getstarted/#manifest)

 # Notes

 * Only sites that have any marked pages are processed, ensuring no slowdown for sites not used with this extension.
+* The permission is requested individually for each website, so that only the sites you use with this extension are affected.
-* Logo meaning 🔰: We are constantly learning.
+* The logo 🔰 means: We are constantly learning.
 See [Source](https://emojipedia.org/japanese-symbol-for-beginner/)

 # Reviews
 If you find our extension useful, please consider leaving a review on the